Monovision (Blended Vision)

 Bifocal contact lenses are available but generally do not provide sharp vision for both distance and near.

 For those of you approaching or in this age group, you and your doctor must decide how best to correct your vision when you develop presbyopia.
 This decision must be made regardless of how you choose to correct your refractive error—either surgically or with glasses or contact lenses.
-People who have already begun to use bifocals, trifocals, or reading glasses understand this, but people who have not yet crossed this threshold or who simply remove their glasses when they read usually find this confusing.
+People who have already begun to use bifocals, trifocals, or reading glasses understand this.
+However, people who haven’t crossed this threshold yet or who simply remove their glasses when reading usually find this confusing.

 “Honey, I think my arms are getting too short!”